 [see: DNR Conservation Officer Reports | 2021 Lake Ice-In Dates | Great Lakes Ice Cover]

-- The February precipitation outlook has a tendency for above normal precipitation in the north, the same areas most favored by the Alberta Clippers over the past six weeks.
-There are equal chances for above blow and normal precipitation over the central and south.
+- The February precipitation outlook has a tendency for above normal precipitation in the north and southeast and equal chances for above below and normal precipitation over the central, south central and southwest.
 Precipitation normals range from near one-half inch of liquid equivalent in western Minnesota to just over three-quarter of an inch of precipitation in eastern sections of the state.
 The median snow depth at the end of February ranges from under five inches in southwest Minnesota to over 18 inches on the ground in northeastern Minnesota (greater than 30 inches in the Lake Superior highlands).

 [see: Climate Prediction Center 30-day Outlook | February Precipitation Normal Map]

-- The February temperature outlook has a tendency for below normal temperatures.
-As of February 11, the preliminary average temperature for February in Minnesota is 2.8 degrees below normal, with the roller-coaster ride of temperatures continuing.
-Could February be the second month in a row to finish below normal?
-Stay tuned.
+- The February temperature outlook has equal chances for above, normal and below normal temperatures.
+December 2022 was below normal, January 2023 was above normal.
 Normal February high temperatures range from the low teens in the north to near 20 in the south early in the month, climbing to the mid-20s to low 30s by month's end.
 Normal February low temperatures range from near minus 10 degrees in the far north to the single digits above zero in southern Minnesota early in the month; ascending to the low single digits in the north, mid-teens in the south by the end of February.

 [see: Climate Prediction Center 30-day Outlook | February Temperature Normal Map]

-- The 90-day precipitation outlook for February through April indicates a tendency for above normal precipitation in eastern Minnesota with equal chances for above and below normal precipitation for the rest of the state.
-The February through April temperature projection indicates equal chances for below, normal and above normal temperatures.
+- The 90-day precipitation outlook for February through April indicates a tendency for above normal precipitation in northern and southeast Minnesota, with equal chances of above, normal and below normal precipitation over the southwest third of the state.

 [see: Climate Prediction Center 90-day Outlook]